Covid-19 Vaccine

 The main change to eligibility from previous Covid-19 programmes is that those with a weakened immune system are now eligible from 6 months instead of 5 years.

-Across West Yorkshire vaccinations will be delivered in over 180 participating pharmacies, GP led primary care networks and at advertised pop-up clinic events
+Across West Yorkshire vaccinations will be delivered in over 180 participating pharmacies, GP led primary care networks and in local Covid-19 vaccination pop-up clinics across the Wakefield District.
+Details on these clinics can be found below:

 Vaccinations are free of charge.
 Anyone who claims to be able to provide you with a vaccine for a fee is likely to be committing a crime and should be reported to the Police online or by calling 112.
 The NHS will never ask you to press a button on your keypad or send a text asking you to confirm you want the vaccine.